a-guo-hub/Employee-turnover-prediction-model-project-/README.md

 ## Overview
 The goal of this project is to build a machine learning model that predicts whether an employee will leave the company based on their job title, department, number of projects, average monthly hours, and any other relevant data points.
+This project utilized Salifort Motors employee data.
+The final random forest model performed with 96% accuracy and 87% precision.
+Based on the model, the last evaluation score, number of projects, tenure  and being overworked were the most influential in determining the departure of an employee.

+## Business Undertanding
-A good model will help the company increase retention and job satisfaction for current employees, and save money and time training new employees.
+A well-designed model will enable the company to enhance employee retention and job satisfaction, while also reducing the costs and time associated with training new hires.
+By identifying the factors that influence employee departures, Salifort Motors can take proactive and corrective measures to address these issues.